-- Scaling of interconnect subcircuits may give different results between different simulators and should be avoided. - Global parameters may give different results between different simulators and should be avoided. - Exponent range should be limited to between e-60 and e+60. - For maximum compatibility, IBIS-ISS does not support the "X" (Meg) scale factor.. - A name field should begin with [a-z] or [A-Z].
-The remaining characters of a name field should be limited to - [a-z], [A-Z], [0-9], ~!@#%&<>?[]|:; - Parameter names should begin with [a-z] or [A-Z], and the remaining characters should be limited to - [a-z] or [A-Z], [0-9], ! # \$ % [] - While a parameter may be defined in more than one .param statement within a subckt, this practice is best avoided. - Node names should either be all numeric [0-9], or be a name nield.
+- Exponent ranges should be limited to between e-60 and e+60. - For maximum compatibility, IBIS-ISS does not support the "X" (Meg) scale factor. - Instance names shall begin with the appropriate identifying character.
+The remaining characters of a instance name should be limited to upper- and lower-case alphabetic characters, numeric characters 0-9 and the characters:

+~!@#%&<>?[]]:; - Parameter names should begin with [a-z] or [A-Z], and the remaining characters should be limited to upper- and lower-case alphabetic characters, numeric characters 0-9 and the characters: - !#\$%[] - While a parameter may be defined in more than one .param statement within a subckt, this practice is best avoided. - Node names should either be all numeric [0-9], or follow the rules of instance names stated above.